* All names and identities are fictitious and have been changed.

 The attacker sent one mail each from the spoofed domains to the counterparty, thus inserting itself into the conversation and deceiving the recipient into thinking that the source of the email is legitimate.

-The attack began communicating with their client several days before engaging with LSC, and the fact that LSC did not share any banking information leads us to conclude that it is more likely than not, that LSC’s Client’s network systems were compromised and caused LSC’s Client to wire money to the intruders’ account.
+The attack began communicating with their client several days before engaging with LSC, and the fact that LSC did not share any banking information lead us to conclude that it is more likely than not, that LSC’s Client’s network systems were compromised and caused LSC’s Client to wire money to the intruders’ account.

 In this case, Not only did LSC incur costs to provide the posture that Digital4nx, conducted an independent investigation and provided an opinion to support LCS in their claims against their Client who not only has still not paid our Client the $700K, but their Client was negligent and out $1.4M.